slogan621/tscharts/README.md

  * medications - used to add, delete and get medication names from the database.
 Used to update and retrieve the entire list of medications from the database.
     * [API](../master/medications/README.md)
     * [Unit Tests](../master/test/medications/medications.py)
- * surgerytype - used to add, delete and get surgerytypes from the database.
-Used to update and retrieve the entire list of surgerytypes from the database.
+ * surgerytype - used to add, delete and get surgery types from the database.
+Used to update and retrieve the entire list of surgery types from the database.
     * [API](../master/surgerytype/README.md)
     * [Unit Tests](../master/test/surgerytype/surgerytype.py)